LunarLogic/starability/README.md

 * /css
   * css file with chosen rating (eg.: starability-fade.min.css)

-If you have a different file structure, remember to update file paths for icons (in CSS files) and CSS stylesheet links (in HTML `<head>`).
+If you have a different file structure, remember to update file path for CSS stylesheet links (in HTML `<head>`).

 ## How to use